 - What are the guidelines for requesting letters of recommendation and official high school transcripts?

 - How does my student apply for financial aid and scholarships?

-Please check our calendar for the dates of these seminars.
+Please check our Student Services Calendar for the dates of these seminars.